Limit Theorems For Non-Hermitian Ensembles: Proofs of limit theorems for the complex induced Ginibre ensemble

 This implies that

-\\ The function $f_{N}(x)$ is chosen with the use of the definition of a class of limiting distributions exposed in the reference \cite{Gnedenko1943}.
-For a convenient choice of the function $f_{N}(x)$, the limiting distribution $F_{\infty}(x)$ is from the class of Extreme Value Distributions composed of the three types of extreme value distributions for maxima.
+\\ Then, a convenient choice of the function $f_{N}(x)$ is performed, such that the limiting distribution $F_{\infty}(x)$ is from the class of Extreme Value Distributions composed of the three types of extreme value distributions for maxima.
+More precisely, choosing